nicolas-van/widget.js/README.md

 separation of visual components into independant entities.
 So it provides only features to serve that goal, namely widgets, lifecycle management and events.

-To install with its dependencies:
+To install:

     bower install widget

 License: MIT

-Supported browsers: IE up to IE7, all other major browsers up to N-1 version.
+Supported browsers: All major browsers as well as IE down to IE9.